 Disclosure of information

-Fiduciary Duty
+Section 1: Fiduciary Duty

+The word fiduciary comes from the Latin fides which means faith and fiducia, meaning trust.
 Where a high level of trust arises in connection with the insurance agent-principal relationship, it can be considered to be a fiduciary one.

-The word fiduciary comes from the Latin fides which means faith and fiducia, meaning trust.
+Often fiduciary relationships involve the handling of money.
+The producer-carrier relationship falls in this category.
+Producers may have state laws that regulate the ability or inability to commingle funds of the agency and their carriers.
+These state laws may require that trust accounts be established to protect the carriers’ money from potential agency creditors.
+Regardless of these state laws, however, the carrier must have a high degree of trust that any money received by the producer, that belongs to the carrier, will be promptly sent to the carrier at the appropriate time.

+In the agency-carrier relationship the agent also acts as the carrier’s front-line underwriter.
+The producer, as the legal representative of the carrier, has usually been granted binding authority.
+The carrier must place their trust in the producer to only bind coverage exposures that meet the carrier’s underwriting guidelines

-Loyalty
+Section 2: Loyalty

 The agent has the duty of loyalty to its principal.
-The duty of loyalty embraces several subsidiary obligations, including the duty to refrain from competing with the principal and from taking action on behalf of or otherwise assisting the principal's competitors, the duty not to acquire a material benefit from a third party in connection with actions taken through the agent's use of the agent's position, and the duty not to use or communicate confidential information of the principal for the agent's own purposes or those of a third party.
+The duty of loyalty embraces several subsidiary obligations, including :

+refraining from competing with the principal,

+taking action on behalf of or otherwise assisting the principal's competitors,

+not acquiring a material benefit from a third party in connection with actions taken through the agent's use of the agent's position,

+not using or communicating confidential information of the principal for the agent's own purposes or those of a third party.

-Challenge of Perceived Dual Agency - In some states, where an insurance customer procures insurance through an agent, a dual “agency” relationship may be found to exist.
-As an independent agent this can create as question of who you are representing during the insurance buying process.
-Customers may be less clear about who an independent agent represents and often assume that the agent is only representing the customer’s interest.
-In a single insurance transaction, an independent insurance agent’s representation may vacillate between the customer’s interest and the carrier’s interest.
+Challenge of Perceived Dual Agency - In some states, where a customer procures insurance through an agent, a dual “agency” relationship may be found to exist.
+As an agent this can create as question of who you are representing during the insurance buying process.
+Customers may not be clear about whom an independent agent represents and may assume that the agent is only representing the customer’s interest.
+In a single insurance transaction, an independent insurance agent’s representation may vary between the customer’s interest and that of the carrier.